 Responsibilities of Termite Inspectors in Maryland

 Termite inspectors performing their duties as part of a Maryland home sale sometimes fail to fully include the extent of the damages found.
 If an inspection is not conducted for further damage inside the walls, you may hire your own pest control company or termite damage contractor to assess the situation.
 However, some homeowners rely on the initial inspection and do not know to inspect.
 This should be explained to the homeowner, and they should be informed enough to make the decision whether or not to purchase a home with termite damage.
 Termite inspectors also usually cannot provide a thorough estimate of the costs of termite damage repair.
 You should hire a separate, experienced contractor to get a legitimate estimate.
 If you bring in a pest control company to inspect for or exterminate termites, they are responsible for performing their job according to a reasonable duty of care and living up to the obligations in their contract.
 Some termite companies may try to shirk liability through evasive language in the contract, but if they perform their job negligently and leave termites behind to cause damage by failing to check inside the walls, you may be able to hold them financially responsible.

 Maryland Termite Damage Lawyer For Hidden Damage

 You should not have to bear the burden of costly termite damage repairs because a termite company failed to perform its job correctly.
 If your home has sustained termite damage due to another party’s carelessness, contact the experienced termite attorneys at Whitney, LLP.
-We will determine who is to blame and pursue your claim for compensation aggressively with no out-of-pocket expenses or costs to you.
+We can determine who is to blame and pursue your claim for compensation aggressively.
 To request your free consultation, use our online form today or call Whitney, LLP at (410) 583-8000.